annkissam/akd/docs/BuildTimeVsRunTimeEnv.md

-# Using Akd to solve Build-time vs Runtime Environment Problem
+# Using Akd to solve Build-time vs Run-time Environment problem

 Deploying Elixir applications can be hard to figure out, with multiple strategies involving tools like `distillery`, `docker`, `edeliver` or `mix` to choose from.
-At Annkissam, we have adopted a simple workflow to deploying elixir applications, which we would like to share with the community.
+At Annkissam, we have adopted a simple workflow for deploying Elixir applications, which we would like to share with the community.

-This post digs deeper into `Akd` while explaining how we at Annkissam use `akd` to simplify one of the popular elixir deployment problems.
+This post digs deeper into `akd` while explaining how we at Annkissam use `akd` to simplify one of the most prevalent Elixir deployment problems.

 ## Prelude